Quick Answer

 | Low risk tolerance | Evidence parity | Documentation quality is equivalent across both jurisdiction options | You are asked to commit with uneven proof quality |

 Use recent independent material as context, not as a shortcut to a winner.
-The Seychelles Global Forum peer review timeline in this pack is useful for transparency recency, but it does not prove one jurisdiction is cheaper, faster, or easier.
+The Seychelles Global Forum peer review timeline is useful for transparency recency, but it does not prove one jurisdiction is cheaper, faster, or easier.

 Apply the same discipline to provider claims.
 Broad statements about incorporating across many jurisdictions are still sales claims until they are matched to your exact entity form, activity profile, and annual obligations in writing.